Homeschool Convention Bloggers and What You Need to Know

 • Be aware that your main goal is not necessarily to raise awareness for your blog, but for the convention

-• Show discretion and humility when approaching a vendor that you are interested in partnering with (for a review).
+• Show discretion and humility when approaching a vendor that you are interested in partnering with.
 For example: Do not walk up and say, “If you give me free stuff, I will write a review for you.”

 • Do not speak for other bloggers.
 Only represent your own blog and allow other bloggers to do the same

-• Remember, the essence of a homeschool conference is to gain wisdom and knowledge for homeschooling.
+• Remember, the essence of a homeschool convention/conference is to gain wisdom and knowledge for homeschooling

-For organizations asking bloggers to attend conferences to gain exposure for their business:
+For brands asking bloggers to attend conferences to represent their business:

 • Identify the purpose for your bloggers.

-For bloggers who attend conferences without any ties to the conference or any organization:
+For bloggers who attend conferences without any ties to the conference or any organization/brand:

 • Remember that you represent every blogger.